OriginProtocol/origin/README.md

 ## Using the Ganache GUI

-By default, starting origin locally starts [ganache-cli](https://github.com/trufflesuite/ganache-cli) automatically.
+By default, starting origin-js locally starts [ganache-cli](https://github.com/trufflesuite/ganache-cli) automatically.
 However, for development you might want to connect to the [GUI version of Ganache](http://truffleframework.com/ganache/).
 This provides a nice interface for browsing your local blockchain activity and can be useful for debugging.

 To use the Ganache GUI: